MMHossaini/Flutter-Demo/README.md

 # Publishing(Deploying to palystore and ios store)

-This app , This exact repo is published to google paly store , not ios store yet.
+This app , This exact repo is published to google paly store if you search for `Flutter demo by mustafa`, not ios store yet.
-IF you want to publish, then make sure you follow these instructions
+IF you want to use this project as your starting point project and makes changes to, then i say choice! and here are thee instructions for you to make it visible to world.

 ## Android
 You need to sign your app first of all